MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/cloud-protection-microsoft-antivirus-sample-submission.md

       1. **Send safe samples automatically** (default)
          - Safe samples are samples considered to not commonly contain PII data like: .bat, .scr, .dll, .exe.
          - If file is likely to contain PII, the user will get a request to allow file sample submission.
-         - This is the default on Windows, macOS, and Linux.
+         - This option is the default on Windows, macOS, and Linux.

       2. **Always Prompt**
          - If configured, the user will always be prompted for consent before file submission